Author

 William S. Plumer

 William S. Plumer (1802–1880) was a prominent American Presbyterian theologian and biblical commentator whose extensive exegetical works significantly influenced nineteenth-century Protestant scholarship and pastoral practice.
-His commentaries, including treatments of Old Testament narratives such as the account of Naaman the Syrian, reflected his commitment to careful textual analysis grounded in Reformed theological principles.
-Plumer's scholarly output and ecclesiastical leadership made him a central figure in American Presbyterian theology during the antebellum and Reconstruction periods.
+His commentaries, including treatments of Old Testament narratives such as *Naaman the Syrian*, exemplified the careful grammatical and historical analysis characteristic of Reformed biblical interpretation during the antebellum period.
+Plumer's scholarly output and ecclesiastical leadership made him a central figure in American Presbyterian theology during a period of considerable theological development and denominational expansion.

 Works in the Library